 Two years later, Styne composed Two on the Aisle with Betty Comden and Adolph Green, starting a string of six shows with those collaborators.
 He also partnered with Stephen Sondheim, Bob Merrill and Yip Harburg, showing no sign that he missed Sammy Cahn.

 Styne explained that he ended the working relationship because Cahn had a quick temper and big mouth that alienated potential collaborators.
 Funny, but Styne himself was known for mouthing off before he took the time to think things through.
 He once said something undiplomatic to Sinatra, and the singer cut Styne from his social circle for years.
 Styne’s dissatisfaction had to be based on more than that.
 He aspired to lofty goals, such as producing and directing other people’s shows on Broadway (which he did, starting in 1951) and producing a TV series.
-He aimed high and was painfully aware that he still had rough edges; maybe he didn’t want Sammy around because Cahn reminded him of his own worst traits.
+He aimed high and was painfully aware that he still had rough edges; maybe he didn’t want Sammy around because Cahn reminded him of his own humble start and his own worst traits.

 In Cahn’s autobiography “I Should Care” he says the break-up came when Styne offered him the chance to go back to New York to work on Gentlemen Prefer Blondes and Sammy declined because he wanted to stay with his wife and young children in California.
 I don’t believe that.
 It sounds more like Sammy trying to diplomatically save face.
 Styne’s autobiography does not corroborate Cahn’s story.